-- g_d has already been computed when applying NoteCommitment, and need not be computed again. - For Sapling, as explained in the note in § 5.4.8.3 'Jubjub' on p.
-76, abst_J accepts non-canonical compressed encodings of Jubjub curve points.
-Therefore, an implementation MUST use the original ephemeralKey field as encoded in the transaction as input to KDF Sapling. - Normally only transmitted note ciphertexts of transactions in blocks need to be decrypted.
-In that case, any received Sapling note is necessarily a positioned note, so its ρ value can immediately be calculated per § 4.14 'Computing ρ values and Nullifiers' on p.
-45. To test whether a Sapling note is unspent in a particular block chain also requires the nullifier deriving key nk; the coin is unspent if and only if the nullifier computed as in § 4.14 on p.
-45 is not in the nullifier set for that block chain. - A note can change from being unspent to spent as a node's view of the best valid block chain is extended by new transactions.
-Also, block chain reorganizations can cause a node to switch to a different best valid block chain that does not contain the transaction in which a note was output. - A client MAY attempt to decrypt a transmitted note ciphertext of a transaction in the mempool.
-However, in that case it MUST NOT assume that the transaction will be mined and MUST treat the decrypted information as provisional, and private.
+- $\cdot$ gd has already been computed when applying NoteCommitment, and need not be computed again. - For Sapling, as explained in the note in § 5.4.9.3 'Jubjub' on p.
+100, abst ${\mathbb{J}}$ accepts non-canonical compressed encodings of Jubjub curve points.
+Therefore, an implementation MUST use the original ephemeralKey field as encoded in the transaction as input to KDFSapling, and (if Canopy is active and leadByte $\neq$ 0x01) in the comparison against repr ${\mathbb{G}}$ (KA.DerivePublic(esk, $g_d$ )).
+For consistency this is also what is specified for Orchard. - Normally only transmitted note ciphertexts of transactions in blocks need to be decrypted.
+In that case, any received Sapling note is necessarily a positioned note, so its ρ value can immediately be calculated per §4.16 'Computing ρ values and Nullifiers' on p.
+56. To test whether a Sapling or Orchard note is unspent in a particular block chain also requires the nullifier deriving key nk; the coin is unspent if and only if the nullifier computed as in §4.16 on p.
+56 is not in the nullifier set for that block chain. - A note can change from being unspent to spent as a node's view of the best valid block chain is extended by new transactions.
+Also, block chain reorganizations can cause a node to switch to a different best valid block chain that does not contain the transaction in which a note was output. - A client MAY attempt to decrypt a transmitted note ciphertext of a transaction in the mempool, using the next block height for height.
+However, in that case it MUST NOT assume that the transaction will be mined and MUST treat the decrypted information as provisional, and private. - [NU5 onward] It is a consensus rule (in § 4.6 'Action Descriptions' on p.
+41) that each Action description field MUST be a valid encoding of its declared type, which in the case of ephemeralKey is KAOrchard.
+Public (i.e. $\mathbb{P}^$ ), and therefore epk cannot be $\mathcal{O}{\mathbb{P}}$ . - [NU5 onward] The domain separators [4] and [5] used in the input to PRFexpand are swapped for Orchard relative to Sapling.
+This was due to an oversight and there is no good reason for it.

-4.18.3 Decryption using a Full Viewing Key (Sapling)
+4.20.3 Decryption using a Full Viewing Key (Sapling and Orchard)

 Let ovk : $\mathbb{B}^{\mathbb{Y}^{[\ell{ovk}/8]}}$ be the outgoing viewing key, as specified in §4.2.2 'Sapling Key Components' on p.
-32, that is to be used for decryption.
-(If ovk = \bot was used for encryption, the payment is not decryptable by this method.)
-Let (ephemeralKey, C^{enc} , C^{out}) be the transmitted note ciphertext.
+35 or §4.2.3 'Orchard Key Components' on p.
+37, that is to be used for decryption.
+(If ovk = $\bot$ was used for encryption, the payment is not decryptable by this method.)